ninabarzh/red-lantern-sim/README.md

    Wazuh / logs / files
 ```

-Key design choices:
+Design choices:

 * Deterministic time, not wall-clock time
 * One event bus, many producers
 * Scenarios do not know about feeds
 * Feeds do not know about scenarios

-Yes, it is more complex than it looks.
+It is more complex than it looks.
 That is the point.

 ## Roadmap

 Short-term:

-* Finish testing
+* Testing again
 * More realistic background BGP behaviour
-* Some more control-plane attack chains
-* Multi-scenario chained runs
-* Better tagging for analyst workflows
+* Documentation detection engineering and rule testing
+* Wazuh integration tested, active-response, decoders, lists, and rules

 Mid-term:

 * Additional control-plane attack classes
+* Multi-scenario chained runs
 * Prebuilt Wazuh dashboards
 * Analyst exercises and workshops.